DegendevQ/Blockchain/README.md

 # Blockchain

-Auto-create wallets using Blockchain.info API with PHP
+Auto-create wallets using Blockchain.info API and mix them using a local server

 ---

 ## Overview

-This project provides a simple PHP script to automatically create Bitcoin wallets in bulk using the Blockchain.info Wallet API.
-It demonstrates how to interact with the Blockchain.info service to programmatically generate wallet addresses and manage them.
+This project provides a simple PHP script to automatically create Bitcoin wallets and mix them using a local server (also using blockchain.com for creation).

 ---